mitsiu-carreno/nginx-log-analysis/README.md

 ```

 ToDo:
-- [ ] Domain and method encoder from all data
+- [X] Domain and method encoder from all data
-- [ ] Confussion matrix in regression
+- [X] Confussion matrix in regression
 - [ ] Anomally execution
+- [ ] es timestamps
 - [ ] Anomally viz